Have you ever scrolled through the search results returned by Google and felt like, argh…this is too much?

 Accessing the deep web

 Using the dark web can be a bit complicated.
 Most of the content there is not meant for public view.
-The dark web runs on private servers meaning that they can only be accessed through certain means.
+The dark web runs on private servers meaning that it can only be accessed through certain means.
 The means used do allow for anonymity.

 On a Tor browser, you can be able to access the content available on .onion, one of the domains on the dark web.
 It’s worth noting that things change fast on the dark web.
 That an onion link that used to work might no longer do and this might be caused by a number of reasons.
 Finding alternative links might be quite challenging as well.
 As such, many inexperienced Tor users find themselves feeling lost and inhibited in the vastness of the dark web.
 We understand the struggle, so here’s an updated list of the best .onion sites.